Coinberry/slate/source/includes/_withdrawal.md

 amount_fractional | Amount in either CAD, ETH or BTC |
 withdrawal_type | Either eft or wallet
-eft_transfer_password | Required for withdrawals of type eft
+eft_transfer_password | Required for withdrawals of type eft withdrawal_wallet_address | Required for withdrawals of type wallet